We walked back out to Dinkins Road and stared at the ominous-looking gate, two hundred yards away. Jeb’s curiosity was bubbling over.

 The three of us sat down to eat and Uncle Bob said innocently, “Do you like the bacon, Jeb?
 I’m real proud of it.
 Get them eggs and bacon inside ya, and I’ll show ya my pigs and smokehouse out back.”

-We went to the smokehouse and saw about thirty racks of pork ribs hanging, just waiting to become bacon.
-Uncle Bob was always ready for the expected questions and Cousin Jeb obliged.
+We went to the smokehouse and saw about thirty racks of pork ribs hanging, on the way to becoming bacon.
+Uncle Bob was always ready for the expected questions and Jeb obliged.